 In another project , the client was trying to increase revenue in a market along their main market.
 This was the third time they tried to do so with a sacred text.
 The intent was to extend by months the lifetime in use by end-users of a product incorporating the client’s additive.

 There were seven additive suppliers competing in this market.
 The client felt they were number six from the top in sales.
 They also felt their technical skill would move them up if they could convince customers to substitute their new product for current offerings.

 In the two previous tries at satisfying the sacred texts on lifetime given by the client’s customers to the client’s salespersons a consistent answer came back.
 “Yes the lifetime is increased.
 However, the increase in cost means our customers (the eventual end-users) will not buy it.”

-Early on in Rule of 40 elicitation conversations across the value chain the same consistent answer came back.
+Early on in elicitation conversations across the value chain the same consistent answer came back.
 But, three other observations emerged.

 - Eventual end-users applied the client’s customers’ products daily and longer lifetimes were not necessary.

 - There was a strong latent need by the eventual end-users for a previously unarticulated technical feature.